 Developments in cartel enforcement in Turkey may be illustrated with an overview of the most notable cartel cases that the Board has examined in recent years.
-The Board is usually reluctant to identify a violation as a cartel and prefers to use terms such as 'concerted practice', 'agreement' or 'information exchange' instead.
+The Board is usually reluctant to identify a violation as a cartel and prefers to use terms such as "concerted practice", "agreement" or "information exchange" instead.
 The reasons for this approach are not totally clear; however, it appears that the Board may be aiming at avoiding the risk of having to impose astronomical monetary fines which could be deemed as disproportionate compared to the respective case at hand.

-The Competition Authority's annual report for 2018 provides that the Board finalised a total of 88 cases relating to competition law violations.
-Among the 88 cases, 46 were subject to Article 4 (anticompetitive agreements) only and 19 cases were subject to both Article 4 and Article 6 (abuse of dominant position).
-The Board issued monetary fines amounting to a total of TL 19,014,529 (approximately €2.9 million at the time of writing).
-The monetary fine figures of 2018 for Article 4 cases show that, the Competition Board has in total imposed roughly half of the monetary fines imposed last year, while the monetary fines imposed to Article 6 cases have doubled.
+The Competition Authority's annual report for 2019 provides that the Board finalised a total of 69 cases relating to competition law violations.
+Among the 69 cases, 30 were subject to Article 4 (anti-competitive agreements) only and 12 cases were subject to both Article 4 and Article 6 (abuse of dominant position).
+The Board issued monetary fines amounting to a total of TRY 228,733,560 (approximately EUR 25.4 million as of January 15, 2021) for Article 4 cases.
+The monetary fine figures of 2019 for Article 4 cases show that the Competition Board has in total imposed roughly 12 times the monetary fines imposed last year, while the monetary fines imposed to Article 6 cases have decreased by nearly 37 times when compared to the number of fines imposed in 2018.

-In this regard, during the course of the year in review, there has not been any significant cartel decision where the Board imposed significant administrative monetary fines.
-On the contrary, there is a decline in the number of investigations with monetary fines.
-In fact, the Board imposed monetary fines totalling TL 9,201,300 (approx. €1.4 million at the time of writing) to horizontal anti-competitive arrangements in 2018 while the monetary fines for the years of 2016 and 2017 were TL 79,367,156 (approx. €12 million at the time of writing) and TL 21,279,796 (approx. €3 million at the time of writing) and TL 9,201,300 (approx. €1.4 million at the time of writing), respectively.
+Overall, there is an increase in the number of investigations with monetary fines.
+In fact, the Board imposed monetary fines totalling TRY 164,392,558 (approx. EUR18.3 million as of 15 January 2021) to horizontal anti-competitive arrangements in 2019 while the monetary fines for relevant arrangements on 2017 and 2018 were TRY 21,279,796 (approx. EUR 2.4 million as of 15 January 2021) and TRY 9,201,300 (approx. EUR 1.4 million as of 15 January 2021), respectively.